 This is due to the fact that once you copy a text from an application, this will copy the HTML code that comes along with the text and not just the plain text.
 Thus, upon pasting it on the WYSIWYG Editor, the whole HTML code will be fetched and you will get this different output as there will be some additional formatting being added to the editor.

-In order to work around this, you can try one the following two options:
+In order to work around this, you can try one of the following options:

-a) Paste the text you have copied in a Text Editor first (eg Notepad) and then recopy it and repaste it on the WYSIWYG Editor.
-This way it will be plain text without any extra HTML Code.
+- Paste the text you have copied in a Text Editor first (eg Notepad) and then recopy it and repaste it on the WYSIWYG Editor.
+This way it will be plain text without any extra HTML Code

-b) Use the WYSIWYG Editor to type your content manually making use of the functionalities/buttons it provides at the same time.
+- Use the WYSIWYG Editor to type your content manually making use of the functionalities/buttons it provides at the same time

 The result will be just plain text as expected.